What is URSA?

 URSA can open real-time chat sessions that include text, files, or even video.
 Connection is direct between computers or smartphones.

-For the paranoid among us, URSA can disguise its encrypted output so it looks like regular text.
+For the paranoid among us, URSA can disguise its encrypted output so it looks like regular text, or even inside images.

 It costs us nothing to make URSA available to users, so why not make it free?
 URSA is a tool for freedom, my friend.
 And this is not our only free tool.
 There is also PassLok, mentioned above, and SeeOnce, which makes self-destruct emails and doesn't involve any servers, so your data remains private.